 The 19th Century was one of the most innovative times for plumbing and sanitation.
 Safe and practical plumbing practices improved solutions for drainage systems and plumbing anatomy.

 We’ve come a long way since then.
-Check out new plumbing innovations that create a more hygienic home for your family (without compromising efficiency or cost).
+Check out new these plumbing innovations that can help create a more hygienic home for your family (without compromising efficiency or cost).

 Touchless Plumbing Appliances

-About 30 percent of homeowners seek touchless technology for their homes.
+About 30 percent of homeowners seek touchless plumbing upgrades for their homes.
 This is especially true for germ-infested areas like the bathroom and kitchen.
-Yet, only 20 percent of plumbing retailers offer this technology.
+Yet, only 20 percent of plumbing retailers offer this plumbing technology.

 “Touch-free faucets are becoming an option more homeowners consider,” according to Hardware Retailing, an online publication from the North American Retail Hardware Association.
 “They allow users to have a hands-free experience while also avoiding the spread of germs and contaminants.”